-- 1. Where d is direction, left or right.
+1. Where d is direction, left or right.

-- Where d is direction, left of right.
+Where d is direction, left of right.

 Available only on the MC68040.

 Where r is rounding precision, single or double precision.

 List refers to register.

 List refers to control registers only.

 Available only on the MC68040V and MC68EC040V.

-- 7. MOVE16 (ax)+,(ay)+ is functionally the same as MOVE16 (ax),(ay)+ when ax = ay.
-The address register is only incremented once, and the line is copied over itself rather than to the next line.
+- incremented once, and the line is copied over itself rather than to the next line.
 8. Not available for the MC68EC040 or MC68EC040V.